-The 2020-2023 Area Plan Update includes accomplishments for 2018-2019 2020-2021 and 7.01 plans for the Port Gamble S'Klallam Tribe and the Suquamish Tribe.
-It also includes the 20202 Area Plan budget and cost allocation plan.
+The 2020-2023 Area Plan Update includes accomplishments for 2020-2021 and 7.01 plans for the Port Gamble S'Klallam Tribe and the Suquamish Tribe.
+It also includes the 2022 Area Plan budget and cost allocation plan.

-The draft plan was presented at a public Kitsap County Board of County Commissioner work study session on September 8, 2021 August 14, 2019; and at the Aging Advisory Council for public review and comment on June 16 and August 18, 2021. formal public hearing on Monday, September 9, 2019.
+The draft plan was presented at a public Kitsap County Board of County Commissioner work study session on September 8, 2021; and at the Aging Advisory Council for public review and comment on June 16 and August 18, 2021.
 Opportunity for questions and comment is offered to all in attendance.
-Anyone not able to attend the public meetings or hearing could request a copy and offer comments by mail or email.
-It was also posted on the ALTC website from August 19- September 11, 2019, and available in hardcopy at the ALTC office.
+Anyone not able to attend the public meetings or hearing could request a copy and offer comments by phone, mail, or email.
+The draft plan was also posted on the ALTC website from June 17-September 15, 2021 and was available in hardcopy at the ALTC office.